 In response to these decisions, the LEG drafted Technical Guidelines for the National Adaptation Plan (NAP) Process in 2012.
 These guidelines included a key goal of strengthening gender considerations and considerations regarding vulnerable communities.
 The Guidance is particularly useful as it contains a number of suggested activities for integrating gender considerations within the NAP process.
-This includes for example, using sex-disaggregated data in vulnerability and adaptation assessments.
+This includes, for example, using sex-disaggregated data in vulnerability and adaptation assessments.

-A few years later, the secretariat produced a technical paper on Best practices and available tools for the use of indigenous and traditional knowledge and practices for adaptation, and the application of gender-sensitive approaches and tools for understanding and assessing impacts, vulnerability and adaptation to climate change.
+A few years later, the secretariat produced a technical paper on best practices and available tools for the use of indigenous and traditional knowledge and practices for adaptation, and the application of gender-sensitive approaches and tools for understanding and assessing impacts, vulnerability and adaptation to climate change.
 A joint meeting on the same topic in 2014, between the Adaptation Committee, the Nairobi Work Programme and expert stakeholders, followed up on this.
 A report of the meeting included recommendations for practitioners on the use of indigenous and traditional knowledge and practices for adaptation, and the application of gender-sensitive approaches and tools for understanding and assessing impacts.

 Outside of the UNFCCC, actors are taking action to support countries to integrate gender.
-For example in 2016, the NAP Global Network, a group of individuals and institutions working to enhance national adaptation planning and action in developing countries, hosted by the International Institute for Sustainable Development (IISD), began a pilot analysis of how gender considerations are being integrated into national adaptation planning documents.
-Initial analysis indicated three key areas for further action:
+For example in 2016, the NAP Global Network, a group of individuals and institutions working to enhance national adaptation planning and action in developing countries, began a pilot analysis of how gender considerations are integrated into national adaptation planning documents.
+Gender has become one of the Network's key themes, with three elements highlighted for a gender-responsive NAP Process: